Murray Street, Hobart: 10 Murray Street

 10 Murray Street was a brutalist office building designed by Dirk Bolt and located adjacent to Parliament House.
 The building was a focal point of controversy and protest before its demolition in 2018, which was part of the Parliament Square redevelopment.

 2007 Myer Fire

-On 22 September 2007, a major fire destroyed Myer’s Liverpool Street building, with flames also affecting adjacent buildings on Murray Street.
+On 22 September 2007, a major fire destroyed Myer’s Liverpool Street, with flames also affecting adjacent buildings on Murray Street.
 The Myer store was rebuilt as part of the Icon Complex and reopened in November 2015.

 Friends Meeting House

 In 1837, a weatherboard cottage at 39 Murray Street was purchased by botanist and minister James Backhouse for use as a Friends Meeting House.
 A sandstone structure replaced it in 1880.
 The site now hosts a modern office building.

 Heritage and Preservation

 Many of the historic buildings along Murray Street have been heritage-listed, recognising their cultural and architectural significance.
 The demolition of 10 Murray Street sparked widespread debate about heritage preservation in Hobart, leading to a renewed interest in protecting other iconic buildings on the street.